genbtc/coreinitd/docs/plan.md

-# coreinitd: A Minimal Init and Service Manager using Bash + libsystemd
+# coreinitd: A Minimal Init and Service Manager using Bash + libsystemd + C Helpers

 ## Overview